battlesnake/git-doc/index.md

 What's the `--hard`?
 I'm not going to tell you.
-It can be extremely destructive if not used carefully, so check the manual before you ever consider using it in your own code.
+It can be extremely destructive if not used carefully, so check the manual before you ever consider using it yourself.

 The most common use for rebase is to pull a chain of commits off its parent, and moved it onto a new parent.
 See the manpage for more info.
-We are going to move commit
+We are going to move the `eesti-keel` commit onto the initial commit.

 	$ git rebase --onto 013d 1cdf master